myndpm/open-source/docs/dyn-forms/intro/2-dynamic-controls/README.md

 ### Provisioning

-We can provide our custom controls directly in our module, or encapsulated and reused in another module which can be created with the [@myndpm/dyn-forms:module schematic](https://mynd.dev/docs/dyn-forms/intro/schematics).
+We can provide our custom controls directly in our module, or encapsulated and reused in another module which can be created with the [@myndpm/dyn-forms:module](https://mynd.dev/docs/dyn-forms/intro/schematics) schematic.

 ## Next

-- Share your impression and thoughts in [this GitHub Thread](https://github.com/myndpm/open-source/discussions/27).
+- Share your impression and thoughts in [this GitHub thread](https://github.com/myndpm/open-source/discussions/27).